- The Fall 2014 New J.D. Student Application deadline has passed.

 The Associate Dean of Academics may grant an admitted JD applicant who holds a foreign law degree up to 29 academic credits toward a Stetson JD degree.
 The credits may be used to satisfy elective credits.
 Please contact the Office of Admissions and Student Financial Planning at 727-562-7802 for more information.

-Transfer applicants must use the transfer application available April 1 of each year.
+Transfer applicants must use the transfer application available November 1 for spring and April 1 for fall of each year.
 Applicants must be in good standing at their current law school.
 For both our part-time and full-time programs, transfer applicants are required to have earned one year of credit (fall and spring semesters), at an ABA- or state-approved law school.
 Please review the Transfer Credit Policy found at www.law.stetson.edu/policies.
 The following documents are required for the transfer application: